 The two similar hop-on hop-off bus companies that operate in New Zealand are Kiwi Experience and Stray, while another company, Flying Kiwi, offers a more “all-inclusive” hop-on hop-off experience.
-Both Kiwi Experience and Stray havedaily expenses to consider when budgeting for your hop-on hop-off bus trip, which are:
+Both Kiwi Experience and Stray have daily expenses to consider when budgeting for your hop-on hop-off bus trip, which are:

-- Accommodation (NZ$20-35/night)
+- Accommodation (NZ$25-$35/night)

 - Food (Check out our What is the Cost of a Backpacking in New Zealand for typical food prices)

-- Activities (NZ$10-400+, but there are loads of free activities too!)
+- Activities (NZ$10-$400+, but there are loads of free activities too!)

-Because the hop-on hop-off buses in New Zealand are catered to backpackers, passengers will stay inbackpacker hostels and lodges across the country.
-You will pay for your accommodation as you check-in the hostel.
+Because the hop-on hop-off buses in New Zealand are catered to backpackers, passengers will stay in backpacker hostels and lodges across the country.
+You will pay for your accommodation as you check in at the hostel.
 With both Kiwi Experience and Stray, you are guaranteed the first night of accommodation with the bus’ partner hostel.
 Booking more nights is subject to availability.

-Flying Kiwi Accommodation
+Flying Kiwi Accommodation Costs

 The Flying Kiwi bus includes accommodation in the price of the bus pass.
 Accommodation is a shared tent with one other passenger.
 However, there is a chance to upgrade to cabins or your own tent.
 Of course, with accommodation included, this means there is more money to pay up-front for the bus pass.